hoaianhit/NC/ansible_aws/README.md

     ![Create New Route Table](pictures/new_routetable.PNG)

     e.
-Create Key pair hat Ansible Mgmt box can use it to ssh to EC2 instances
+Create Key pair hat Ansible Mgmt box can use it to ssh to EC2 instances and update value to myrdr66.pem

     f.
-Create User and save the aws_access_key_id and aws_secret_access_key
+Create User and save the aws_access_key_id and aws_secret_access_key and update value to this file: secret/aws_credentials.yml

 2. Start Ansible Mgmt box on local using command "Vagrant up"